SatherWS/Micro-Cloud/README.md

 ### TODO XX/XX/XXXX (Version 2.1.0)
 - [ ] Write cron jobs to send email alerts regarding tasks
-- [ ] Add comments to tasks and posts if not private
+- [ ] Add comments to tasks if not private
 - [ ] Implement more user options
   - [X] add user to team
   - [ ] remove user from team